 Keep your essay conclusions interesting instead of simply rephrasing—or worse, restating—your original thesis.
 Your conclusion should explain why the rest of your essay was important — it should answer the question, “So what?”

-Now you have everything you need to start writing essays for scholarships.
+Now you hopefully know more about how to write a scholarship essay.
 You can practice by entering the contest for University Language Services’ own scholarship!
 Good luck!